ekatie/SmartToDoList/planning/tasks.md

 - chat GPT API?

 ## Answers
-- Sign Up and Porfile Editing are stretch
+- Sign Up and Profile Editing are stretch
 - It is fine to use ChatGPT as an API to know which category the todo is
 - It is also fine to look for keywords ("read", "watch", "eat", "buy"...) to guess which category it could be before doing any API call.